 \subsection{Ablation Study}

 We conduct ablation experiments to verify the effectiveness of the proposed method.
-For a fair evaluation, we train SNNs with different types of attention modules (STFA-SNN, CTFA-SNN, and SCTFA-SNN) and the baseline SNN (BL-SNN) without any attention module on each dataset.
+For a fair evaluation, we train SNNs with different types of attention modules (STFA-SNN, CTFA-SNN, and SCTFA-SNN) and a baseline SNN (BL-SNN) without any attention module on each dataset.
 In Fig.~\ref{fig3}, we plot the average training curves of different SNN models.
-On all datasets, the SCTFA-SNN model has relatively fast convergence speed and displays the best average performance.
+For all datasets, the SCTFA-SNN model has relatively fast convergence speed and displays the best average performance.
 To further compare the accuracy of different SNN models in detail, we summarize the average and best top-1 accuracy over 10 trials in Tab.~\ref{Tab3}.
 As we see, introducing the historically accumulated channel and spatial information can both improve the baseline performance.
-However, the STFA-SNN model exhibits slighter higher accuracy than the CTFA-SNN model on two gesture datasets acquired in natural scenes, whereas both of them can achieve the similar performance on the MNIST-DVS.
-Further comparison reveals that the SCTFA-SNN model significantly outperforms these two degenerated SNN models across all datasets.
+However, the STFA-SNN model exhibits slightly higher accuracy than the CTFA-SNN model on two gesture datasets acquired in natural scenes, whereas both models can achieve similar performance on the MNIST-DVS.
+Further comparisons reveal that the SCTFA-SNN model significantly outperforms these two degenerated SNN models across all datasets.
 Theoretically, this is because the SCTFA-SNN model can make full use of the spatial-channel information accumulated in the temporal domain.
-In particular, we find that the superiority of the SCTFA-SNN is noticeable for tasks with complicated spatio-temporal features.
+In particular, we find that the superiority of the SCTFA-SNN is noticeable for tasks that involve complicated spatio-temporal features.
 In comparison with the BL-SNN model, the average and best top-1 accuracies of the SCTFA-SNN model are improved 6.46\% and 4.86\% on the DVS Gesture, and 5.09\% and 4.63\% on the challenging SL-Animals-DVS [Tab.~\ref{Tab3}].
-For the simplest MNIST-DVS, we only observe 1.00\% and 0.70\% improvement in the average and best top-1 accuracies [Tab.~\ref{Tab3}], respectively.
+For the simplest MNIST-DVS, we observe only 1.00\% and 0.70\% improvements in the average and best top-1 accuracies [Tab.~\ref{Tab3}], respectively.